Bluff Lake (San Bernardino County, California): Geography

+Located in one of Southern California’s only alpine meadows, the lake sits at a surface elevation of 7600 ft.

 Bluff Lake Reserve

 Bluff Lake Reserve includes a pine forest, a 20 acre lake and meadow, and outcrops of quartz monzonite.
 The reserve includes a mountain marsh and meadow complex that contains the federally threatened Bear Valley bluegrass (Poa atropurpurea), the federally endangered Big Bear checkerbloom (Sidalcea pedata) and California dandelion (Taraxacum californicum).
 Botanical features in the meadow include 16 species of sedges (Carex), eight species of wire grass (Juncus) and 14 species of native grass.
 Mature forests of lodgepole pine, Jeffrey pine, and white fir surround the meadow.

 History

-In 1899 Gus Knight and Hiram Clark (Clark Grade Road) built the Bear Valley and Redlands Toll Road via the Santa Ana Canyon past Bluff Lake.
+In 1899, Gus Knight and Hiram Clark (Clark Grade Road) built the Bear Valley and Redlands Toll Road via the Santa Ana Canyon past Bluff Lake.
 Early buses known as White Stages paused near Bluff Lake on their way to Big Bear Lake in 1915.

-After acquiring this preserve in 2000, The Wildlands Conservancy drained the lake to kill non-native catfish in order to restore the native aquatic systems that had been decimated by artificially stocked lakes in Southern California.
+After acquiring this preserve in 2000, The Wildlands Conservancy drained the lake to eliminate non-native catfish to restore the native aquatic systems that had been decimated by artificially stocked lakes in Southern California.

-Camp Gilboa bought the 40-acre camp on Bluff Lake in 2011 from the Wildlands Conservancy, which had purchased and renovated the property five years earlier.
+In 2011, Camp Gilboa bought the 40-acre camp on Bluff Lake from The Wildlands Conservancy, which had purchased and renovated the property five years earlier.

 The summer camp scenes from the Walt Disney film, The Parent Trap (1961 film) were filmed at the camp, then known as Bluff Lake Camp, owned at that time by the Pasadena YMCA.
 Dr. Dolittle 2, starring Eddie Murphy, was filmed at Bluff Lake.